 I always love flying back into London as it’s one of the great sightseeing landings you’ll ever experience.
 It was a clear and sunny day and I was lucky enough to get some photos to share with you.
-I had made sure I had a seat on the plane with a best views – always ask to be seated on the right side of the plane When you are landing at Heathrow, the usual route is across south England and then a left over the 02 dome, following the river Thames all the way to your landing at the world’s busiest airport.
+I had made sure I had a seat on the plane with the best views – always ask to be seated on the right side of the plane When you are landing at Heathrow, the usual route is across southern England and then a left over the 02 dome, following the River Thames all the way to your landing at the world’s busiest airport.
 It really makes me feel like I am home again as I check off all the famous landmarks of London from the Orbit, Tower Bridge, and St Pauls, along to the London Eye, Houses of Parliament and the massive expanses of London’s green royal parks.

 Join me for the last 10 minutes of my flight as we head into Heathrow.

 Spot the 02 dome as we take the big left turn to follow the Thames as it curves around the Docklands.

 Below us is Greenwich Park where you can stand on the Meridian line.

 The tower blocks and waterways of Canary Wharf sitting on the strangely named ‘Isle of Dogs’ – theories abound as to where that came from!